Inline Skating Tricks for Beginners

 But no one wants to stay at the same exact spot forever.
 You want to grow and become adept at more advanced moves, maneuvers, and tricks.

-And that’s where I come in.
-Because in this post, I’ll show you 10 rollerblading tricks all beginners should learn.
+And that’s where we come in.
+Because in this post, we’ll show you 11 rollerblading tricks all beginners should learn.
 Some of the tricks described below are pretty easy, but others might take a little more work to master.

 No one learns everything in rollerblading on day #1 outdoors.
 It’s a progressive journey, often a long arduous journey that’s easy to quit in favor of comfort and relaxation.

-But you want to become a pro inline skater down the road, right.
-That means you’re not about to quit.
-You’re someone that’ll stay the course until your skating skills start shining.
+But you want to become a pro inline skater down the road, right?
+You can’t quit.
+Stay the course until your skating skills start shining.

 1.Sprint skating